OBJECTIVE OF CASINO: Accumulate points by capturing cards.

 Royal Casino is also played with the variant sweeps.
-This happens when one player takes all the cards from the table and the next player must trail.
-If a sweep is made, the capture card is put face-up on the pile of cards they have won.
+This happens when one player takes all the cards from the table with the same value and the next player must trail.
+If a sweep is made, the capture card is put face-up on the pile of cards they have won of the same numerical value.
 Each sweep is worth 1 point.

 Scoring in Royal Casino follows this order:

 - Big Casino